All Episodes

 They were just standing around doing nothing.

-And we said, Why aren't you working?
+And we said, why aren't you working?

-They said, we don't know what to do.
+And they said, we don't know what to do.

 There's no one here to tell us what to do.

-And here we are about twelve years later, and those kids that wanted to know all about America, they'd never seen an American.
+And those kids that wanted to know all about America, they'd never seen an American.

-They wanted to know all about it, and we told them what it was like.
+And we told them what it was like.

-This is exactly Don, you're exactly right.
+Ladies and gentlemen, this is exactly, Don, you're exactly right.

-I'm so glad that you were patient and held on, because it's a brilliant point.
+I'm so glad that you were patient.

-Soviet Union fell apart, the Berlin Wall came down, and everybody was all right, freedom.
+The Berlin Wall came down and everybody was, all right, freedom.

 And then the Russian people didn't know what to do.